AntonioMeireles/homebridge-vieramatic/README.md

 5. Go again to the plugins tab, and click on 'settings' from this plugin.

-6. Just follow the instructions and that's it.
+6. that's it!
+The plugin will even detect automatically all TVs on your local network (and if it doesn't you can still add them manually...)

 7. If for some reason, things do not progress as expected, it is probably a bug.
    Please just [report](https://github.com/AntonioMeireles/homebridge-vieramatic/issues) it.

+> if using a containerized homebridge setup in order for the automated discovery of
+> available TV on your local network to work you need to have docker's networking for the
+> homebridge container set in host mode

-### the old fashioned way
+### the old fashioned way [you shouldn't need to do this anymore really!]

 1. Get [**homebridge**](http://homebridge.io).